Next evolutionary step in enterprise-scale system design and deployment. Distributed microApps™ beyond the cloud.

 Example A medium size 10 million customer billing app is typically deployed on 10 Intel NUC's, each running 40 Fractals, for a total of 400 Fractals.

 Each Fractal is connected to the other Fractals in a peer-to-peer network.
-Each Fractal has a complete copy of the application code and is capable of operate completely independently.
+Each Fractal has a complete copy of the application code and is capable of operating completely independently of the other Fractals.

 The 40 Fractals on each NUC manage about 25,000 customer each so each NUC handles the processing for about 1 million customers.